No longer is facility maintenance the “necessary evil” where technicians sit around all day waiting for equipment to fall apart.

 Over time we’ve noticed many facility managers are still missing what it means to take control of their facility maintenance.

-Using preventive maintenance software that allows for the implementation of disciplined planning and scheduling practices is the way facility managers can move their maintenance department from a cost center to a profit center.
+Using a CMMS with preventive maintenance (PM) that allows for the implementation of disciplined planning and scheduling practices is the way facility managers can move their maintenance department from a cost center to a profit center.

 Use Planning and Scheduling

 As simple as it may seem, planning is often a missed practice when managing maintenance.
 Some still identify with the “necessary evil” concept and conduct maintenance activities as such, waiting for the next piece of equipment to break before wasting the resources fixing it.

 With discipline you can help your team persevere.
 You need to reduce your operational and equipment downtimes, and reduce your costs associated with completing activities and tasks – it’s your overall production.

 To help you put a plan in place, here’s a simple seven step plan for achieving a reduction in all aspects of your operation.